ocelot-collab/ocelot/README.md

 Ocelot is designed for researchers who want to have the flexibility that is given by high-level languages such as Matlab, Python (with Numpy and SciPy) or Mathematica.
 However if someone needs a GUI  it can be developed using Python's libraries like a [PyQtGraph](http://www.pyqtgraph.org/) or [PyQt](http://pyqt.sourceforge.net/Docs/PyQt4/).

-For example, you can see GUI for SASE optimization (uncomment and run next block)

  ## Preliminaries